G30TR1X/UTS_PTI/README.md

    1.1 Ice king will spawn in Ice Kingdom.
    1.2 Finn will spawn in Treehouse.
    1.3 Jack will spawn in Treehouse.
-   1.4 Princess Bubblegum will spawn in Treehouse.
+   1.4 Princess Bubblegum will spawn in Bubble Palace.
+   1.5 Marceline will spawn in the cave.